wajihnajjar/E-Tafakna-Assessment/korean-tutor/README.md

 - [ ] Refactor your client-side component(s) to display the text "Reveal Translation" by default instead of the English translation
 - [ ] Refactor your client-side component(s) to toggle between displaying "Reveal Translation" or the English translation when the user clicks that element.

-**WHEN THIS STEP IS COMPLETE:** make a commit with the message "complete step three"

 ---